srhatch/react_form/README.md

 The DropdownInput component takes in a list of string items that will be used as the menu options.
 On submission, the input should be checked against this list to ensure that the input is a valid option (in this example that is done with the checkDropdownInput method).

+Edit 4/19/24:
+I changed the structure so that the ValidatingForm component can take in a function that will be called when the form submits.
+This takes the place of the RegisterModel and makes the component more extensible.
+The only thing the form component cares about is that the function returns an array with two values: a boolean indicating the presence of any errors, and an instance of the inputValues object.
+The way in which those values are calculated can now be left up to individual implementation (functional or OOP).

+Change to reducer-form-functions branch to see the ValidatingForm component used with a reducer.

 Functionality can be examined by running the next dev server:
 Change directory to react_form_next